AkshayJ0shi/steam_anomaly_detection_capstone/README.md

 Where 'prices' had a {date, median_sell_price, quantity} entry for each daily record.
 I transfered the data I'd gathered into Pandas and created a Pickle to easily load the DataFrame without having to query Mongo.

 # Exploration
-basic stats on items and games

 After working with the data for a while, I learned that not all items were created equally.
 Some items had special properties (blue/red/green versions of the item) that were sold under the same name, for (sometimes) drastically different prices.
-I explored the economies of games and found that Counter Strike: Global Offensive had the third most items, but the most number of transaction and the highest total value over the past year of data.
-Counter Strike was not without the same issue, but those items were easily filtered out in this case.
-At this point I decided to just focus on Counter Strike.
+I explored the economies of games and found that Counter-Strike: Global Offensive had the third most items, but the most number of transaction and the highest total value over the past year of data.
+Counter-Strike was not without the same issue, but those items were easily filtered out in this case.
+At this point I decided to just focus on Counter-Strike.

+##### Fun facts about Counter-Strike: Global Offensive
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Between the time the first item was released and now (August 13, 2013 - June 30, 2018):
+  * There are ~10,750 items on the market-place
+  * The number of transactions between players is > 1.6B
+  * The total amount of money traded between players is > 2.1B (estimated by the median price per day and quantity)
+  * Valve (the company that owns Steam and Counter-Strike) takes 15% of every transaction, earning them > $322.7M

 # Features
 There were many features I planned to use but did not have time to incorporate into my current model.
 They will be useful in my continued work when I update the ARIMA model to include more features or cluster items to run adjusted models on subsets of my data.